cosmos/sdk-tutorials/b9lab-content/3-main-concepts/04-accounts.md

 Blockchains generally maintain ledgers of user accounts and rely on public key cryptography for user authentication.
 Implicitly, knowledge of one’s public and private keys is a requirement to execute transactions.
 Client software applications, known as wallets, provide methods to generate new key pairs and store them between sessions, as well as basic services such as creating transactions, signing messages, interacting with applications (for example, web pages), and communicating with the blockchain.

 Although it is technically feasible to generate and store multiple key pairs in a wallet, key management is less than ideal for users in such a scenario.
 Given that all keys would exist in one place only, users would need to devise ways to recover their keys in adverse situations, such as the loss or destruction of the computer.
-To put it simply, the more accounts, the more keys to back them up.
+To put it simply, the more accounts, the more keys to back up.

-A **hierarchical-deterministic (HD) wallet** uses a single seed phrase to generate many key pairs.
+To reduce this complexity, a **hierarchical-deterministic (HD) wallet** uses a single seed phrase to generate many key pairs.
 Therefore, only the seed phrase needs to be backed up.

 The Cosmos SDK uses [BIP32](https://en.bitcoin.it/wiki/BIP_0032), which allows users to generate a set of accounts from an initial secret that usually consists of 12 or 24 words known as the mnemonic.
 Importantly, key pairs can always be reproduced from the mnemonic.